lykkelig/Group6_Final_Project/README.md

 ```

-#### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
 #### Description of how data was split into training and testing sets
 **Split data using train test split**
 ```